ethereum/consensus-specs/specs/networking/p2p-interface.md

 The dialing client MUST send a `Hello` request upon connection.

-This MUST be encoded as an SSZ-container.
-The response consists of a single `response_chunk`.
+The request/response MUST be encoded as an SSZ-container.

+The response MUST consist of a single `response_chunk`.

 Clients SHOULD immediately disconnect from one another following the handshake above under the following conditions: